APogue/APogue.github.io/pages/projects.md

 ## Current Focus: UCLA Case Study

-The pilot implementation analyzes 50+ incidents from 2023–2024 to test whether the framework can detect systematic disparities in administrative response.
+The pilot implementation analyzes 30+ incidents from 2023–2024 to test whether the framework can detect systematic disparities in administrative response.
 Two types of analysis guide this case study:

 - Cross-group disparity — do administrative responses differ across student groups once incidents are comparable in severity and media visibility?
 - Within-group drivers — when identity is held constant, do factors such as severity or visibility correlate with response patterns?

-Together, these tests evaluate whether group identity predicts outcomes or whether institutional responses track other factors more closely.
-The UCLA case study provides the initial demonstration of how the accountability framework operates in practice.
+Together, these tests evaluate whether group identity predicts outcomes, or whether institutional responses track neutral factors more closely.
+The UCLA case study provides the initial demonstration of how the accountability methodology operates in practice.

+Current Focus: UCLA Case Study

+The pilot implementation applies the accountability framework to more than 50 incidents from 2023–2024.
+Two comparative tests structure the analysis:

+Cross-group disparity — holding severity and visibility constant, do administrative responses vary depending on the identity group affected?

+Within-group drivers — holding identity constant, do changes in severity or visibility alter the likelihood of specific action, protective content, or communication?

+By comparing incidents under these controlled conditions, the UCLA case study tests whether institutional behavior is best explained by neutral factors (severity or visibility) or whether group identity systematically predicts outcomes.
+This provides the first real-world demonstration of how the accountability framework isolates bias from confounding variables.

 ## The Problem